elizchan/project/README.md

 * npm i //name of app
 * import nodule by using require('name of nodule')
 * created an instance of an app
-* create a .gitignore //write node_modules in the .gitignore file
+* create a .gitignore //write node_modules and .env in the .gitignore file
 * home route
     * app.get('/', (req, res)=>{
         res.send()